Derek Williams (musician): Biography

+Early life and education

-Born 1952 of Agnes ('Nancy') Williams (née Anderson) of Bathgate, Scotland (office clerk) and New Zealander Edward ('Ted') Williams (farmer).
-Early childhood in Gisborne, New Zealand and Rotorua, studied at Rosmini College (Auckland) 1964–1970.
-Studied Music 1971–74 at University of Auckland under Charles Nalden, Douglas Mews and Peter Godfrey, winning the Professor Hollinrake Memorial Scholarship and Senior Scholarship Award as BMus graduate.
-Studied piano with Mary Nathan, Milford.
-Admitted Fellow of Trinity College, London in 1977.
+Born 1952 to Agnes ('Nancy') Williams (née Anderson), an office clerk from Bathgate, Scotland and Edward ('Ted') Williams, a New Zealand farmer, Williams spent his early childhood in Gisborne, New Zealand and Rotorua.

-Descended from Henry Williams, a missionary, and Marianne Coldham, an educator, Williams' grandfather, Claud Williams, was a noted explorer of the Libyan Egyptian desert during World War 1 who was awarded the Military Cross for his Report on the Military Geography of the North-Western Desert of Egypt (War Office Handbook), used by the Long Range Desert Group in the Tobruk campaign against Rommel.
+Descended from Henry Williams, a missionary, and Marianne Coldham, an educator, Williams' grandfather, Claud Williams, was an explorer of the Libyan Egyptian desert during World War I earning the Military Cross for his Report on the Military Geography of the North-Western Desert of Egypt (War Office Handbook), used by the Long Range Desert Group in the Tobruk campaign against Rommel.
 In 2010, the Royal Geographical Society co-opted Williams as family representative for its publication of Claud's autobiographical memoir, Light Car Patrols 1916–19, and he was guest speaker at the 2013 book launch.